outpaddling/LPJS/README.md

 hence a good vehicle to learn how to create packages.

-Note that pkgsrc can be used by anyone, on virtually any POSIX operating system, with or without administrator privileges, though LPJS will require admin privileges for other reasons.
+Note that pkgsrc can be used by anyone, on virtually any POSIX operating system, with or without administrator privileges.

 For an overview of popular package managers, see the [Repology website](https://repology.org/).